 LC Peanut Butter for Dinner Note

-The next time you’re considering skipping dinner and just eating peanut butter straight off the spoon (don’t deny it), stop and have a think.
-With this saté recipe, you get the PB fix you’re craving, plus a whole host of nutrition from the coconut milk, lean turkey and accompanying salad.
-And if there are a couple of spoonfuls left in the jar after you’re done preparing, well… A little pre-dinner snack never hurt anyone, right?
+Next time you’re considering eating peanut butter straight off the spoon for dinner (don’t deny it), stop and have a think.
+With this saté recipe, you get the PB fix you’re craving plus a whole lotta satisfaction from creamy coconut milk, tryptophan-containing turkey, and the crunch of an accompanying salad in exchange for just a few minutes labor.
+As for that spoonful of peanut butter left in the jar after you’ve made the sauce, well, a little pre-dinner nosh never hurt anyone.

 Turkey Saté with Spicy Peanut Sauce Recipe